Interaction Guide

 |---|---|

-| Fully custom | You want to handle everything from perception events directly |
+| Fully custom | Handle everything from perception events directly |

-Approach 1: Auto-Wired Feedback (ERPBaseInteractionFeedbackComponent)
+Approach 1: UERPInteractableComponent

 How it works internally: